omarrayyann/BFS-Visualizer/README.md

 ## How to use

-1- Click on the screen to add new vertices
+1- Click on the screen to add new vertices \
-2- Connect vertices together
+2- Connect vertices together \
 3- Click Visualzie

+# Video Demo

 <img width="801" alt="Screen Shot 2022-03-29 at 12 42 43 PM" src="https://user-images.githubusercontent.com/77675540/160571282-87732406-67c7-4517-bae9-6104a6249773.png">